sckott/rforcats/index.md

 ```

 Sweet!

 ## <a href="#vectors" name="vectors"/>#</a> Vectors

 Vectors are one of the simplest and common objects in R. Think of a vector like a cat's tail.
 Some are short.
 Some are long.
 But they are are pretty much the same width - that is, they can only contain a single data type.
-So a vector can only have all `numeric`, all `character`, all `factor`, etc. But wait, how do we make a vector?
-The easiest way is to use a function simply called `c`.
-So `c(5,6,7)` will create a vector of numbers 5, 6, and 7: 5, 6, 7.
+So a vector can only have all `numeric`, all `character`, all `factor`, etc.

+But wait, how do we make a vector?
+The easiest way is to use a function called `c`.
+So `c(5,6,7)` will create a vector of numbers 5, 6, and 7.
 Let's try to put a `character` and a `numeric` together.

 ```r